StefanoBerlato/kotlin-multiplatform-openabe/DESIGN.md

 ## TODOs:
 * Need to revise (the version of) other dependencies of OpenABE besides OpenSSL;
-* Complete wrapper and exposed APIs;
+* Complete bindings and exposed APIs;
 * Add support for other targets (native, Android, JS);